In this document

 Long-term degradation charts depict the decline in your system’s PVOUT value, which represents the energy output drops over time.
 They provide you with insights into how much energy production can be expected to decrease, aiding in financial forecasting and operational planning.

-The values are visualized in the PV electricity lifetime production table (also indicating the degradation rate), and are complimented with specific and total PVOUT degradation charts.
+The values are visualized in the PV electricity lifetime production table (also indicating the degradation rate), and are complemented with specific and total PVOUT degradation charts.